 Advisor: Sophia Rosenfeld

-I study modern European history, with a focus on nineteenth- and twentieth-century France.
+I study modern European history, with a focus on nineteenth- and twentieth-century France and its empire.
 At the broadest level, I am interested in the historical construction of norms and knowledge.
-I'm particulaly interested in how concepts of responsibility, nature, and property illuminate shifting political and social norms and environmental knowledge.
+I'm particularly interested in how concepts of responsibility, nature, and property illuminate shifting political and social norms and environmental knowledge.
 I am also interested in the history of historical thinking, especially that of the early Annales School.
-Currently, I am developing a project that traces the intersections of environmental knowledge and legislation and the emergence of the welfare state in nineteenth and early-twentieth century France as an experiment in writing a history of responsibility.
+Currently, I am developing a project that traces the intersections of environmental knowledge and legislation and the emergence of the welfare state in nineteenth- and early twentieth-century France.

 Prior to Penn, I attended the University of Chicago, where I earned a B.A. with highest honors in History and a minor in Philosophy.